Food and Drug Administration, HHS.

 With respect to the following collection of information, FDA invites comments on these topics: (1) Whether the proposed collection of information is necessary for the proper performance of FDA's functions, including whether the information will have practical utility; (2) the accuracy of FDA's estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used; (3) ways to enhance the quality, utility, and clarity of the information to be collected; and (4) ways to minimize the burden of the collection of information on respondents, including through the use of automated collection techniques, when appropriate, and other forms of information technology.

 In the United States, Federal and State Government Agencies ensure the safety of animal feed.
-FDA is responsible for ensuring that all food and feed moving in interstate commerce, except those Start Printed Page 21579under the U.S. Department of Agriculture jurisdiction, are safe, wholesome, and labeled properly.
-States are responsible for conducting inspections and regulatory activities that help ensure food and feed produced, processed, and distributed within their jurisdictions are safe and in compliance with State laws and regulations.
+FDA is responsible for ensuring that all food and feed moving in interstate commerce, except those under the U.S. Department of Agriculture jurisdiction, are safe, wholesome, and labeled properly.
+States are responsible for conducting inspections and regulatory activities Start Printed Page 49526that help ensure food and feed produced, processed, and distributed within their jurisdictions are safe and in compliance with State laws and regulations.
 States primarily perform inspections under their own regulatory authority.
 Some States conduct inspections of feed facilities under contract with FDA.
 Because jurisdictions may overlap, FDA and States collaborate and share resources to protect animal feed.

 The FDA Food Safety Modernization Act passed on January 4, 2011, calls for enhanced partnerships and provides a legal mandate for developing an Integrated Food Safety System (IFSS).
 FDA is committed to implementing an IFSS thereby optimizing coordination of food and feed safety efforts with Federal, State, local, tribal, and territorial regulatory and public health agencies.
 Model standards provide a consistent, underlying foundation that is critical for uniformity across State and Federal Agencies to ensure credibility of food and feed programs within the IFSS.